Cedric Gondo: Career

 Gondo began his youth career with Fiorentina.
 On 24 August 2015, he was sent on loan with the right of purchase to Serie B side Ternana.
 He made his professional debut on 6 September against Trapani, replacing Fabio Ceravolo in the 74th minute.
 Gondo scored his first goal with Ternana on 12 December against Como.
 He ended the season scoring two goals in 25 appearances.

 On 9 August 2016, Gondo was signed by Asteras Tripolis, with whom he signed a four-year contract.
 He made his debut in the Super League Greece on 25 September against Atromitos, coming on as a substitute in the 34th minute of the second half in place of Pablo Mazza.

 On 2 September 2019, after some experiences in Serie C, he was signed by Lazio, who sent him on loan to Salernitana.
 Starting as a reserve, he gradually carved out a place as a starter under Gian Piero Ventura, scoring six goals – including the goal that allowed his side to win 2–1 in the derby against Juve Stabia – and making nine assists.

 On 30 January 2022, Gondo signed with Cremonese.
 On 10 August 2022, he moved on loan to Ascoli, with an option to buy.
+On 30 August 2023, Gondo moved on a new loan to Reggiana, with an obligation to buy if Reggiana avoided relegation from Serie B. Reggiana avoided it.